Beekeeping Barrier Management System for Pest and Disease Control

 A Sample Beekeeping Barrier Management System

 Typical barrier management systems in beekeeping are made for working at the apiary level.
 This is because the systems are more quickly adopted in large beekeeping operations.
-Small scale beekeepers may not have the resources to implement a barrier management system.
-More often, they lack the knowledge about barrier management systems.
-They therefore fail to apply these controls safeguarding their beekeeping operations.
+Small-scale beekeepers may not have the resources to implement a barrier management system.
+More often, they lack knowledge about barrier management systems.
+They therefore fail to apply these controls to safeguard their beekeeping operations.

-Availing information to beekeepers of these small scale operations has seen them start adopting barrier management systems.
+Availing information to beekeepers of these small-scale operations has seen them start adopting barrier management systems.
 They implement the system processes at the beehive level instead.
-This makes the barrier management very easy, effective and efficient.
+This makes barrier management very easy, effective, and efficient.
 At bigger unit sizes, barrier management systems lower efficacy.
-This is because the main principle of barrier systems is limiting use of tools, equipment and other materials to one unit only.
+This is because the main principle of barrier systems is limiting the use of tools, equipment, and other materials to one unit only.

 When the basic unit in a barrier management system is a single beehive, it means that nothing leaves that individual beehive and enters another beehive.
-This limits the spread of pests, parasites and diseases within the apiary.
-Where the basic unit in a barrier system is made up of more than one beehives, interchange of items within the unit facilitates spread of infestations and disease outbreaks through the unit.
+This limits the spread of pests, parasites, and diseases within the apiary.
+Where the basic unit in a barrier system is made up of more than one beehive, the interchange of items within the unit facilitates the spread of infestations and disease outbreaks through the unit.
 In such cases, it is good practice to disinfect tools and equipment after they are used in a beehive

 Challenges to the Implementation of Beekeeping Barrier Management Systems